Raymond de Candolle: British Army

-Railways were a solution to the supply issues faced by troops on the Eastern Front during World War I.

-His skills as an engineer as well as his knowledge of French quickly led him to be appointed liaison officer to the French general Berthelot, then leading the French army corps in Romania.
-As Brigadier-General, in 1916 Raymond de Candolle headed the railway mission to Romania to fix the narrow-gauge railway line across Bessarabia from Odessa.
+Railways were a solution to the supply issues faced by troops on the Eastern Front during World War I. Candolle's skills as an engineer as well as his knowledge of French quickly led him to be appointed liaison officer to the French general Berthelot, then leading the French army corps in Romania.
+As Brigadier-General, in 1916 Candolle headed the railway mission to Romania to fix the narrow-gauge railway line across Bessarabia from Odessa.
 He stayed for a time in the Balkans before being transferred further east, to Ataman Aleksei Kaledine, general of the White armies.
-Raymond de Candolle represented the British crown in Rostov, briefly acting as British Consul there.
+Candolle represented the British crown in Rostov, briefly acting as British Consul there.

 He was ordered to Russia in July 1917 with intent to assist work on the Trans-Siberian Railway in advance of an assignment by the Royal Flying Corps.
 His work was interrupted by the October Revolution.
-At the time, Raymond de Candolle was considered the most capable British railway man in Russia.
+At the time, Candolle was considered the most capable British railway man in Russia.
 He believed that "co-operation with the Bolsheviks was the best means of serving the allied cause", and assisted in diplomatic efforts with R. H. Bruce Lockhart.

-Following the Sykes-Picot agreement for the partition of the Middle East in 1916, Raymond was promoted to Major-General and Director General of Mesopotamian Transportation in 1918 and was assigned to restructure the region's transport.
+Following the Sykes-Picot agreement for the partition of the Middle East in 1916, Candolle was promoted to Major-General and Director General of Mesopotamian Transportation in 1918 and was assigned to restructure the region's transport.

 Later, de Candolle became Manager of the Ottoman Railway Company in 1922.
 Sent there by Downing Street, he witnessed first hand the final outcome of the Greco-Turkish War and the Burning of Smyrna.
 He and his then wife Beatrix de Candolle were instrumental in the evacuation of British citizens and other nationalities on the King George V. De Candolle went to Constantinople once he had negotiated the security of the railway with Mustafa Kemal.

 Later life

-Raymond was appointed to a number of League of Nations committees dealing with the development of international transportation.
+Candolle was appointed to a number of League of Nations committees dealing with the development of international transportation.
 He was a key spokesman in the Permanent Committee for transport by Rail, and became involved with railway disputes in Czechoslovakia and opium production in Persia.
 His most active participation eventually centred around the development of transport by container.

 He remained secretive and modest about his interventions.
 When asked by Ian Fleming to talk about his career, he responded: "I am only mysterious because I am not famous enough to be talked about.
 My ancestors did mysterious things with plants, and everybody talked about them.
 A little bit like a child, I decided to build railways, and it also proved to be quite exciting."

 Raymond de Candolle C.B., C.E., died on 25 January 1935, aged 71, at the Almonds Hotel, London.